 Kittatinny Valley State Park is home to trails that will appease the most adventurous hiker.
 Not to worry, though, there are other, more serene trail options if your four-legged friend can’t navigate the rocky terrain.
 If you enjoy your visit in the spring, make it a point to visit again in the winter, when dogsled teams frequent the trails.

 If you’re looking for more of a challenge, the Ken Lockwood Gorge Wildlife Management Area has a longer and more demanding trail along the bank of the Raritan River.
 The eight miles are an investment, but your dog will love the time outdoors and you’ll love the picturesque scenery along the water.

 Not a single trail at the Mountain Lakes Nature Preserve in Princeton is longer than two miles, but the nine total miles of trails cover a lot of ground.
 The preserve features old-growth forests, open fields and rocky streams, making you forget that you’re in one of the most well-known college towns in the U.S.

 Explore the many trails the Watchung Reservation has to offer, like the 6-mile History Trail that takes you past sites of historical interest.
-Terrain is varied throughout the reservation, plus keep in mind that you and Fido will most likely encounter horses and muddy areas.
+Terrain varies throughout the reservation, plus keep in mind you and Fido will most likely encounter horses and muddy areas.

 Estell Manor Park